 Interested in being interviewed on an episode of TARS conversations?

-Reach out to Arnav at email@example.com and we’ll set something up
+Reach out to Arnav at firstname.lastname@example.org and we’ll set it up.

 Arnav is the Director of Content Marketing at Tars.
 He spends most days building bots, writing about conversational design and scrolling through Giphy’s trending section looking for the gifs that go into the Tars Newsletter.